ClosureTalk/closure-talk/README.md

     - `Ctrl+2` switches to first character, etc.
 1. Type.
 Press `Enter` to send, press `Shift+Enter` to line break.
 1. On top of page, there are buttons for saving a screenshot, saving the chat to a text file, and loading a chat saved previously.
-    - Automatic screenshot is not working well.
-Using your own screenshot tool is recommended.

 ## More on Editing